Upper Airway Surgery for Snoring and Sleep Apnoea

 Successful snoring surgery and sleep apnoea surgery depends on the accurate identification of the factors responsible for snoring and obstructive sleep apnea in each person.
 A personalized approach is required because there is no single snoring or sleep apnoea surgery that works well for everyone.
-In selecting treatments for patients, Mr Samant relies on the latest research on surgical evaluation and techniques, surgical outcomes, and potential complications.
+In selecting treatments for patients, the surgeons at ENT Associates follow the latest research on surgical evaluation and techniques to optimize surgical outcomes, and to minimize potential complications.

 What are the procedures for snoring and sleep apnoea?

-Mr Samant performs a wide range of snoring and obstructive sleep apnoea surgery.
-His goal is to achieve the best results with the lowest risks, and this is possible through the appropriate use of everything from minimally-invasive options like radiofrequency treatment to combined multi-stage operations on nose, palate and tongue.
+The surgeons at ENT Associates perform a wide range of snoring and obstructive sleep apnoea surgery.
+Our goal is to achieve the best results with the lowest risks, and this is possible through the appropriate use of everything from minimally-invasive options like radiofrequency treatment to combined multi-stage operations on nose, palate and tongue.

 In patients with an abnormal nasal airway, it is considered pivotal to perform nasal surgery first before considering any other form of treatment, surgical or otherwise.
 Commonly performed nasal operations are septoplasty, rhinoplasty and/or turbinoplasty.